proofer/editorOpen/README.md

 ### 5. What editorOpen.sh does

 It gets the shell command that opens that target editor application.
-Then it opens that application if it is not already open.
-Then it waits until it can find an RPC server socket for that application (see 3. above).
+If the target editor is not open, it sets the `FINDER_LAUNCH` environment variable and opens the editor application.
+Then it waits until it can find an RPC server socket for that application (see (3) above).
 If the wait times out, it merely opens the the GUI editor application.
 Otherwise, it sends keystrokes for an `edit [filespec(s)]` command to the instance of nvim embedded by the GUI application.
 Finally, it brings the target editor's window to the front.

 ### 6. Last words